 3. Flexibility

-Asphalt is flexible, allowing it to better withstand the expansion and contraction that occurs due to temperature fluctuations.
+Asphalt is flexible, allowing it to better withstand the expansion and contraction that occur due to temperature fluctuations.
 In areas with freeze-thaw cycles or significant temperature variations, the flexibility of asphalt driveways makes it less prone to cracking.
 Additionally, this flexibility allows asphalt driveways to accommodate slight movements in the ground caused by factors such as settling, tree roots, or soil erosion.
 This makes asphalt driveways a practical and resilient choice for homeowners.
+Instead of snapping under the immense pressure of shifting sub-soils like rigid concrete does, asphalt bends and adapts to the earth beneath it.
+This unique physical resilience dramatically extends the lifespan of the pavement in volatile climates.

 4. Easy Repairs